Skip to content

 When activated:

-3. Deploy a backfill job that generates per-workspace DEKs for existing workspaces.
+3. Deploy a backfill job that generates per-domain DEKs for existing domains.

 4. Deploy the workers update with EncryptedSerializer enabled via feature flag.